 Welcome to the Department of Biochemistry at Boston University School of Medicine.
 This is an exciting place to be!
-We are a diverse group of 20 faculty members working on fundamental cellular and molecular processes, and how these are altered in disease.
-Our research encompasses several major areas, including (1) neuroscience & aging; (2) signal transduction & cancer; (3) extracellular matrix & cellular injury; (4) metabolism, obesity & diabetes; (5) proteomics, glycomics & lipidomics; and (6) development.
+We are a diverse group of 20 faculty members working on fundamental molecular, cellular, and genetic processes, and how these are altered in disease.
 Our department is ranked among the top Biochemistry departments nationally in terms of NIH funding, and we have a long history of making path-breaking contributions to key areas of biochemistry and molecular biology.
-Our department encompasses molecular, cellular, and systems approaches to scientific problems.

 Perhaps our most important resource are the people in our department, including faculty, postdoctoral fellows, students, and staff.
 We work in an intellectually vibrant and intensely collegial environment characterized by extensive interactions within the department and with other basic science and clinical departments at the medical school.
 We are committed to the education of our graduate, medical and dental students, and to the principles of diversity and inclusiveness.

-Since I started as Chair of Biochemistry in September, 2009, the Department has embarked on a major expansion initiative that has resulted in the hiring of four new Assistant Professors, and the renovation of three floors of our research building.
-We have just initiated another round of recruitment with the goal of hiring two more faculty members to start in 2015, and we are in the midst of renovation of an additional floor of laboratory space to accommodate these new hires.
-I would like to describe these and several other exciting, new developments for you.
+Since I started as Chair of Biochemistry in September, 2009, the Department has embarked on a major expansion initiative that has resulted in the hiring of six new faculty members (5 Assistant Professors and 1 Associate Professor), and the renovation of four floors of our research building.
+We have just initiated a major new recruitment initiative in the areas of genetics and genomics, with the goal of hiring several more faculty members to start in 2016.

-Between March and November of 2010, we completed renovation of three floors (approx. 30,000 sq. ft.) of Biochemistry space in the Silvio Conte Medical Research Building (“K Bldg.”).
-The renovations (approx. $2 million/floor) involved extensive reconstruction of all interior areas, as well as replacement of major infrastructural elements, including HVAC and purified water systems.
+In 2010, we completed renovation of three floors (approx. 30,000 sq. ft.) of Biochemistry space in the Silvio Conte Medical Research Building (“K Bldg.”).
+The renovations (approx. $2 million/floor) involved extensive reconstruction of all interior areas, as well as replacement of major infrastructural elements.

 The newly renovated floors are magnificent.
 Each floor has an open lab plan, allowing more efficient space utilization and enhanced interactions, dedicated rooms for large equipment, tissue culture, and microscopes, as well as common break areas for informal gathering.
 The first floor is also equipped with a seminar room capable of accommodating 80 people, a spacious lunchroom area, and a common glassware washing and autoclaving facility.
 The second floor houses the newly renovated Departmental office suite.

-A number of other initiatives have been launched during the past several years, among which are the following:
+A number of other activities have been launched during the past several years, among which are the following:

-- Creation of several new, department-wide events, including (1) a monthly Student-Postdoc Seminar Series (to provide students and postdoctoral fellows with experience in public speaking); (2) a monthly “Chalk Talk” series (to provide an opportunity for faculty to share scientific ideas and obtain input from colleagues); (3) a biweekly Happy Hour, with rotating faculty hosts (probably the most instantly popular innovation!); (4) A department picnic in the summer.
+- Creation of several new, department-wide events, including (1) a monthly Student-Postdoc Seminar Series (to provide students and postdoctoral fellows with experience in public speaking); (2) a monthly “Chalk Talk” series (to provide an opportunity for faculty to share scientific ideas and obtain input from colleagues); (3) Departmental Retreats; (4) a biweekly Happy Hour, with rotating faculty hosts (probably the most instantly popular innovation!).

 - Joint Thematic Seminar Series, organized in collaboration with the Evans Center in the Department of Medicine.
 Each series (one per semester) was based on a single, cutting-edge, scientific theme that bridges basic science and disease (“Molecular Mechanisms of Aging” in fall, 2010; “Cancer, Development, and Stem Cells” in spring, 2011; “Protein Quality Control and Disease” in fall, 2011; “Mitochondria: Engines of Life, Drivers of Disease” in spring, 2012; “The Cytoskeleton in Health and Disease” in fall, 2012; and “Non-coding RNA in Health and Disease” in spring, 2013).
 New series are planned for the future.